 A tape sensor can be used in many applications: RPM measurement, angle measurement, order tracking, rotor balancing, rotational and torsional vibration.

-Tape sensor setup
+Tape sensor Setup

 First we glue the tape (with black and white stripes) on our rotating part.
-If both ends of the tape would come perfectly together we would have no zero pulse per revolution, which is an indication of a start position.
+If both ends of the tape would come perfectly together we would have no zero pulses per revolution, which is an indication of a start position.
 If we don't have the information about the start position, the angle would be different at every start of the measurement.

 Image 68: Mounting the tape sensor